wazedxwxx/IBTFO/docs/InputFiles.rst

 Diagnostic Output
 ~~~~~~~~~~~~~~~~~

-The verbosity flags `pelec.v` and `amr.v` control the extent of output related to the reacting flow solver and AMR grid printed during the simulation.
-When `pelec.v >= 1`, additional controls allow for fine tuning of the diagnostic output.
-The input flags `pelec.sum_interval` (number of coarse steps) and `pelec.sum_per` (simulation time) control how often integrals of conserved state quantities over the domain are computed and output.
-Additionally, if the `pelec.track_extrema` flag is set, the minima and maxima of several important derived quantities will be output whenever the integrals are output.
-By default, this includes the minimum and maximum across all massfractions, indicated by `massfrac`, but the `pelec.extrema_spec_name` can be set to `ALL` or an individual species name if this diagnostic for indiviudal species is of interest.
+The verbosity flags `IBTFO.v` and `amr.v` control the extent of output related to the reacting flow solver and AMR grid printed during the simulation.
+When `IBTFO.v >= 1`, additional controls allow for fine tuning of the diagnostic output.
+The input flags `IBTFO.sum_interval` (number of coarse steps) and `IBTFO.sum_per` (simulation time) control how often integrals of conserved state quantities over the domain are computed and output.
+Additionally, if the `IBTFO.track_extrema` flag is set, the minima and maxima of several important derived quantities will be output whenever the integrals are output.
+By default, this includes the minimum and maximum across all massfractions, indicated by `massfrac`, but the `IBTFO.extrema_spec_name` can be set to `ALL` or an individual species name if this diagnostic for indiviudal species is of interest.

 To aid in the analysis of the diagnostic data, it can also be saved to log files.
 To do this, set `amr.data_log = datlog extremalog`, which will save the integrated values to `datlog` and the extrema to `extremalog`, if they are being computed based on the values of the flags described above.
 Additional problem-specific logs can also be created.
 Gridding information can also be recorded to a file specified with the `amr.grid_log` option.